Sai-Teja-2001/Entertainment-App/README.md

 backend-https://entertainment-app-v06m.onrender.com/api/v1/user/register

+# Disclaimer - Use VPN to access the content inside the site, the source i have used for this project was not available in Indian Locations Anymore.

 ## Overview
 The Entertainment App is designed to offer users a centralized platform to explore, discover, and bookmark their favorite movies and TV series.
 It aims to enhance the user experience by providing a comprehensive and user-friendly interface.